Stackclash/5e-vault/z_Templates/World Building/Region.md

 **[[Settlements|Add New Settlement]]**
 **[[Places of Interest|Add New Place of Interest]]**
 > ```dataview
->  TABLE file.name AS "Name", file.frontmatter.pronounced as "Pronounced"
+>  TABLE WITHOUT ID file.name AS "Name", file.frontmatter.pronounced as "Pronounced"
 >  FROM "4.
 World Almanac/Eldoria/Places of Interest" OR "4.
 World Almanac/Eldoria/Settlements"
 >  WHERE file.frontmatter.location = this.file.name OR file.frontmatter.region = this.file.name
 > ```